Kenmare incident: Initial events

 The Judge Advocate General Cahir Davitt was called in June 1923 to see a very irritated Adjutant General Gearóid O'Sullivan.
 He was handed a file, with O'Sullivan saying, "This is the worst yet."
-It contained details of an attack by Dublin Guard officers on young women.
+It contained details of an attack by Dublin Guards officers on two young women aged 17 and 21.

-In the file, it was alleged that three Dublin Guard officers went to the home of Dr. Randall McCarthy in Kenmare, Cunty Kerry.
-They pulled his two daughters from their beds into the garden, used their Sam Browne belts to beat them and doused their hair with dirty motor oil or cart grease.
+In the file, it was alleged that three National Army soldiers went to the home of Dr. Randal MacCarthy in Kenmare, County Kerry.
+They pulled his two young daughters into the garden, used their Sam Browne belts to beat one of them and doused their hair with dirty motor oil or cart grease.
+Some historians identify this may have been a sexual assault.
 The act was, apparently, a reprisal.

-Civic guards investigated and found the officers to be from Kerry Command, based at Ballymullen Barracks, Tralee.
-One of the accused officers was the GOC of Kerry Command, Paddy O'Daly (also known as Paddy Daly), a former member of Michael Collins's Squad.
-A revolver found in the garden was declared as his.
+Civic guards investigated the case and found the three officers who perpetrated the assault were from Kerry Command, based at Ballymullen Barracks, Tralee.
+None of these officers were tried for the crime.
+Instead, one of the accused officers was the GOC of Kerry Command, Paddy O'Daly (also known as Paddy Daly), a former member of Michael Collins's Squad.
+A revolver found at the MacCarthy home was traced to O'Daly.
 O'Daly later blamed the victims and said they had consorted with British Army officers before the Truce, which was by then two years gone, and that one had 'jilted' an Irish Army officer.

 When asked his opinion on the file, Davitt said it called for disciplinary action.
-O'Sullivan baulked at that by saying that he did not believe the report and citedcited O'Daly's war record.
-In discussion, Davitt said if they did not act then the Guards might prosecute, Mr.McCarthy's daughters might sue, and if it was made public that the officers were not disciplined, it could be a catastrophe for the army.
+O'Sullivan baulked at that by saying that he did not believe the report and cited O'Daly's war record.
+In discussion, Davitt said if they did not act then the Guards might prosecute, Dr MacCarthy's daughters might sue, and if it was made public that the officers were not disciplined, it could be a catastrophe for the army.
 In any case, they were duty-bound: the execution of the Civil War itself was predicated on such a principle.
 O'Sullivan could not square the investigation's details with his personal view of O'Daly and raised the possibility of the Guards' bias, given recent tension between the departments of Justice and Defence.
 Davitt proposed a Military Court of Inquiry provided the result was acted upon if it supported the Guards' findings.